bplmaps/lmec-main-site/content/research/archival-collections.md

 ### Dana F. Perkins, Inc. Records

-The Dana F. Perkins, Inc. records consists of maps and survey plans of three surveying firms that were acquired by Dana F. Perkins, Inc., a civil engineering and land surveying firm in Massachusetts.
-The three companies are W.A.
-Mason & Son (1839-1949), the William H. Whitney Company (1860-1906), and the Fuller-Whitney Corporation (1880-1912).
-This collection includes surveys of lands in the Metropolitan Boston area, outlying towns in Massachusetts and New Hampshire, and the landmark ‘Back Bay Filling Project,’ 1882-1891.
+This collection includes documentation created by 3 Metropolitan Boston surveying companies giving a snapshot view of how their survey work was done from mid-19th century to mid-20th century (1839-1949).
+Maps, sketches, and drawings are represented from the W.A.
+Mason & Sons surveying company (1839-1947), the William H. Whitney surveying company (1886-1906), and the Fuller-Whitney Corporation (1882-1891).
+The materials include surveys of lands in the Metropolitan Boston area, outlying towns in Massachusetts and New Hampshire and the landmark ‘Back Bay Filling Project,’ 1882-1891.

 ### Annie Olmstead Peet Papers